Kyanji/OLIVANDER/README.md

 python3 GAMMA.py
 ```
 ## AMG
 To use AMG, please refer to the official [github repository ](https://github.com/matouskozak/AMG).
+Please install the library LIEF==0.9.0 for consistent results.

 ## ADVERSARIAL TRAINING
 To use adversarial training, change the list of epsilon in the config.ini, editing the parameter "EPS_ARRAY" like the following example: